MilesCranmer/BorrowChecker.jl/README.md

 ### Automatic Borrow Checking

 - `BorrowChecker.@managed begin ... end`: create a scope where contextual dispatch is performed using [Cassette.jl](https://github.com/JuliaLabs/Cassette.jl): recursively, all functions (_**in all dependencies**_) are automatically modified to apply `@take!` to any `Bound{T}` or `BoundMut{T}` input arguments.
+    - Note: this is **extra** experimental.
+It relies on compiler internals and seems to break on certain functions (like SIMD operations).

 ### References and Lifetimes